 Every year, the MAECI provides financial support in the form of scholarships for young Italian scholars who wish to attend European Public Law courses organized by EPLO.

-EPLO is an international organization based in Athens, established in 2007 with the aim of spreading knowledge in the field of public law and governance in the broadest sense.
+Founded in 2007 as a continuation of the European Public Law Centre, EPLO is an international organization based in Athens, established with the aim of spreading knowledge in the field of public law and governance in the broadest sense.

 In 2013, it inaugurated the European Law and Governance School (ELGS) in Athens.